stcarrez/ada-stemmer/README.md

    make test
 ```

+The unit tests contains several reference files in `regtests/files` that come from the
+[Lucene](https://lucene.apache.org) search engine unit tests.

 # Simple example

 The Ada Stemmer library does not split words.
 You have to give them one word at a time